-@Mentioning a user in Teams with Microsoft FlowFlow Microsoft Teams Office 365
+@Mentioning a user in Teams with Microsoft FlowFlow Microsoft 365 Microsoft Teams

 Users have long been able to use the ‘send a message in Teams’ action but, unless people checked every channel of every team they wouldn’t know about the post.